 Ms. Jamie Marin, Occupational Therapist

 Jamie Marin is the occupational therapist for Randolph Elementary School.
 She graduated from Southwestern University in Texas with a Bachelor’s degree in Child Studies/Language Development and Psychology.
 She then attended Texas Woman’s University in Houston, Texas where she received her Master’s Degree in Occupational Therapy.
 After passing her board exams, she worked at Texas Children’s Hospital and its satellite clinics in the Houston area for several years.
 Upon moving to Arlington, Jamie initially worked in the Adult Physical Medicine and Rehabilitation setting but she always knew that she wanted to work with children again.
 Approximately three years ago, she was thrilled to be hired by Arlington Public Schools and, even more, to be assigned to Randolph.
 In her free time, she enjoys reading, playing guitar and spending time with her husband (Victor), her daughter (Dylan) and her dog (Winnie).

 Rebecca Firehock is a Speech Language Pathologist at Randolph Elementary.
-She has been assigned to Randolph for the last 5 years.
-Before joining the Randolph team, she worked in early intervention, clinic based services as well as public and charter schools in Washington D.C.
+She has been assigned to Randolph since 2014.
+Before joining the Randolph team, she worked in early intervention, clinic based services as well as public and charter schools in Washington, D.C.
 She received her Master’s Degree at Loyola College in Maryland in Speech Language Pathology.
 In her free time, she enjoys spending time with her husband, daughter and rescue dog.
 When she’s not spending time with her family, she enjoys spending time with friends, cooking and traveling.